 Notes: The four keywords used in German are "EZB", "EZB Leitzins", "EZB Anleihenkauf" and "EZB Staatsanleihen", respectively.
 Series show how frequently a given search term is entered into Google's search engine relative to the site's total search volume over a given period of time.
-Series are scaled such that 100 indicates the point with the maximum search interest over time.
-Monthly data from January 2004 until April 2021.
+Series are scaled in such a way that 100 indicates the point with the maximum search interest over time.
+Monthly data from January 2004 to April 2021.